• Skip to primary navigation

 What's more, a little kick of heated spice such as a good pinch of cayenne pepper works well too.

-adding lemon cream sauce to cooked spaghetti
+adding creamy lemon pasta sauce to cooked spaghetti

 creamy lemon spaghetti with black sesame seeds